This page is also available in French.

 To file a complaint or report an issue

-If you are being harassed, would like to file a complaint, or have other concerns about the safety of participants, please do not hesitate to contact us at firstname.lastname@example.org.
+If you are being harassed or witnessed something inappropriate, would like to file a complaint, or have other concerns about the safety of participants, please do not hesitate to contact us at firstname.lastname@example.org or ask questions at email@example.com.

 Authors are solely responsible for using original images/graphics that they own or otherwise have permission to use.
 If your slides or poster require either a license (e.g., from Creative Commons) or are unable to be shared, these warnings must be displayed on affected media.